hach-ko/DYMUN/README.markdown

 DYMUN (Dynamic Model United Nations) is an exciting platform where students step into the roles of global leaders to debate, negotiate, and resolve pressing international issues.
 Held over two days, DYMUN 2025 brings together young minds to sharpen their skills in diplomacy, public speaking, and collaboration.

 This repository contains the codebase for the DYMUN website, built with **React**, **Tailwind CSS**, and modern JavaScript.
 The site includes pages for registration, resources, team information, and contact details, all designed to provide a seamless user experience across devices.

-### Key Objectives

-- **Global Awareness** 🌐: Educate participants on international issues and geopolitics.
-- **Skill Development** 📈: Enhance public speaking, negotiation, and critical thinking skills.
-- **Community Building** 🤝: Foster connections among students passionate about diplomacy.

-## Features

-- **Responsive Design**: Optimized for phones, tablets, and desktops with a sleek, modern interface.
-- **Interactive Sidebar**: Collapsible navigation for mobile users with smooth animations and accessibility.
-- **Registration System**: User-friendly form for delegates to sign up, with committee and country preferences.
-- **Dynamic Content**: Pages for "About Us," "Connect," and "Resources" with rich visuals and intuitive layouts.
-- **Admin Dashboard**: Secure access for organizers to manage registrations and conference details.
-- **Social Media Integration**: Easy access to DYMUN's Instagram, WhatsApp, and email for real-time updates.

 ## Getting Started

 To run the DYMUN website locally or contribute to its development, follow these steps: